 - Having a greatly reduced or increased appetite

-If you experience any of these distressing symptoms for more than two weeks you should contact your doctor.
-And you should seek help immediately if you feel you can “no longer take it” or feel like ending your life and suicide is the only option, call one of our crisis lines or the 988 Suicide & Crisis Lifeline for immediate assistance.
+If you experience any of these distressing symptoms for more than two weeks you may want to contact your doctor for help.
+If you feel you can “no longer take it” or feel like ending your life and is the only option, call one of our crisis lines or the 988 Suicide & Crisis Lifeline for immediate assistance.

 The good news is depression is treatable!
-Sadly, most people do not recognize this and the symptoms of depression can keep someone from seeking treatment.
-Depression is nothing to be ashamed of: it is an illness that, without treatment, can last for weeks, months or years.
-Appropriate treatment, however, can help most people who suffer from depression.
+Some people may feel some shame for having depression, which may prevent them from seeking treatment.
+However, depression is nothing to be ashamed of, as it is an illness.
+Appropriate treatment can be helpful for most people who suffer from depression.

-The two main pillars of treatment for depression – natural and synthetic antidepressant medications for the brain, and psychotherapy for the mind – are mostly natural processes.
+The two main pillars of treatment for depression are natural and synthetic antidepressant medications for the brain, and psychotherapy for the mind.

-People often benefit by gathering with others going through similar experiences.
-Those who are healing from depression are no exception.
-Support groups are an excellent place to share experiences, suggestions, information, and, obviously, support.
+Some people may benefit from gathering with others going through similar experiences, those who are healing from depression are no exception.
+Support groups are an excellent place to share experiences, suggestions, and information.
 Perhaps the most important knowledge to be gained from support groups is that you are not alone.